Curculionichthys coxipone

-Curculionichthys coxipone is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the drainage basins of the Cuiabá River and the Paraguay River.
-It reaches 3 cm (1.2 inches) SL.
+Curculionichthys coxipone is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish occurs in the drainage basins of the Cuiabá River and the Paraguay River in Brazil.
+It reaches a standard length of 3 cm.
 The species was described in 2015 by Fábio Fernandes Roxo, Gabriel Souza da Costa e Silva, Luz E. Orrego, and Claudio Oliveira, alongside the description of the genus Curculionichthys to include several species formerly classified in the genus Hisonotus.